 When determining the best post workout meal, nutritionist Harriet Bates reveals there are typically two phases to follow.

 “The first phase, which is in the first hour after training, it’s all about a recovery snack” says Harriet, who works with Loughborough University’s Sports Performance Team and health and fitness app, Oro .
-“This needs to contain protein and carbs (for muscle repair and refuelling those energy stores) so we’re looking for something like Greek yogurt with granola, Soreen with peanut butter or beef jerky.
+“This needs to contain protein and carbs (for muscle repair and refuelling those energy stores) so we’re looking for something like Greek yogurt with some healthy granola, Soreen with peanut butter or beef jerky.